 Visit this 1890s Victorian farmhouse in the heart of Plano for a dose of history and culture.
 New in 2017, Poncho's Pumpkin Patch is the perfect place for fall photo-ops, with a hay-bale maze and plenty of pumpkins for purchase.
 All pumpkin sales benefit the museum, which aims to preserve history through its historical tours and educational field trips.

 Through Oct.
 31 at Heritage Farmstead Museum, 1900 W. 15th St., Plano.
 Find more info at heritagefarmstead.org.

 Other patches and pumpkin fests

 Here are some other places to choose a pumpkin.

 St. James Episcopal Church Pumpkin Patch: The patch is open Oct.
 1-31 at the intersection of Audelia and McCree, just north of Northwest Highway in Dallas.

-Fall Festival at the Plaza: Have your photo made with a longhorn, ride a pony, play carnival games, go on hay rides, visit the petting zoo and more.
+Fall Festival at the Plaza: Have your photo taken with a camel, get your face painted, play carnival games, go on hay rides, visit the petting zoo and more.
 Of course, you can also pick out a pumpkin at the patch.
 Oct.
-15 at Castle Hills Village Shops Plaza, 2560 King Arthur Blvd., Lewisville.
+28 at Castle Hills Village Shops and Plaza, 2540 King Arthur Blvd., Lewisville.
 Find more info in our listing.

-Ellen Ritscher Sackett is a Dallas-area freelance writer.
-Ann Pinson contributed to this report.
+Ellen Ritscher Sackett, Ann Pinson and Kiley Faulkner contributed to this report.